Server Configuration for EspoCRM¶

 Ownership¶

-All files should be owned and group-owned by the webserver process.
+The simplest setup is when all files are owned and group-owned by the web server user.
 It can be www-data, daemon, apache, www, etc.

-Note: On shared hosts, files should be owned and group-owned by your user account.
+On shared hosts, files usually should be owned and group-owned by your user account.

 To set the owner and group-owner, execute these commands in the terminal: